 You’re looking at your calendar in disbelief.
-Where did 2016 go?!
+Where did the year go?!

 You’ve been so focused on gifts for the kids, wrapping paper, Christmas cookies, holiday parties, and family gatherings that the last month of the year slipped by you like a teenager trying to sneak quietly into the house past curfew.